 - the evaluation process – continuing to seek guidance and advice from the Palmerston Indigenous Network on the key learnings and insights that are emerging from the data.

-- shared reflection processes – when the evaluation is in draft the Elders from Larrakia, Babaayn and Warril Yari-Go Karulbo will come together with the National Conveners to review the evaluation, continue to iterate the ChangeFest statement and provide advice and guidance on the governance and leadership of ChangeFest going forward.
+- shared reflection processes – we are looking forward to being together soon with Elders from Larrakia, Babaayn and Warril Yari-Go Karulbo will come together with the National Conveners to review the evaluation, continue to iterate the ChangeFest statement and provide advice and guidance on the governance and leadership of ChangeFest going forward.

-- planning processes for ChangeFest22 – we are hugely looking forward to coming together soon with leaders from George Town in Tasmania to begin planning for ChangeFest22.
+- planning processes for ChangeFest22 – we are excited to have started building relationships and planning with George Town in Tasmania to begin planning for ChangeFest22.
 Expect a ‘hold this date’ to arrive in your inbox shortly.

 ChangeFest National Conveners